rodrigobrito/akamai-siem-connector/README.md

 (default is `us-east`), the nodes types (default is 4 Cores, 8 GB RAM and 160 GB od disk) and the number of nodes (default is 2).

-After the provisioning finished, get the IPs of the cluster nodes through the `Linode Portal` or execute the following
+After the provisioning finished, execute the following commands:
-commands:
-- `export KUBECONFIG=./iac/kubeconfig`
+- `export KUBECONFIG=./iac/kubeconfig` to specify how connect into the cluster.
-- `kubectl get nodes -o wide`
+- `kubectl get nodes -o wide` to list the cluster nodes.
+- `kubectl get pods -n akamai-siem-connector -o wide` to list the pods of the stack.

+After all pods start, execute:

+- `kubect logs -f <pod-id> -n akamai-siem-connector` to check if everything is running property.

-To stop, just execute shell script `undeploy.sh`.
+To deprovision, just execute shell script `undeploy.sh`.

 ## 7. Architeture